 - Multidisciplinary approaches to patients with hematologic and oncologic disorders

-- Opportunities to teach Mayo Medical School students, visiting students from other medical schools and internal medicine residents
+- Opportunities to teach Mayo Clinic School of Medicine students and internal medicine residents

-The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Hematology/Oncology Fellowship fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education.

-You will be eligible to take the American Board of Internal Medicine's subspecialty examination in hematology/oncology upon completion of the fellowship.
+Fellows are eligible to take the American Board of Internal Medicine's subspecialty examinations in hematology and medical oncology upon completion of the fellowship.